After You Apply

 Although the Graduate School processes your application, the individual programs determine acceptance.
 Some academic programs review applications as they arrive; others have scheduled review dates and only evaluate applications at that time.

 Direct inquiries regarding your application status should be made to the program to which you applied.
 Use the graduate program finder to find the appropriate contact person for your program.
-The Graduate School will not be able to provide you will a status update.
+The Graduate School will not be able to provide you with a status update.

 Individual graduate programs are responsible for determining all admissions decisions, including the timeframe for when decisions will be made.
 Please contact the program to which you applied to find out more information.
 Use the graduate program finder to find the appropriate contact person for your program.

 Once you are granted admission, you will receive an official letter of admission (or a request for additional information) from your program.
 You will also need to provide your official transcript at this time.